m4r35n357/ODE-Playground/README.md

 The recurrence relations used here are derived in http://aimsciences.org/journals/displayPaperPro.jsp?paperID=9241 (open access).
 There are also factories for derivative "jets", and an implementation of Horner's method for summing the Taylor Series.
 These "low-level" functions, properly called,  are all that is needed to "integrate" systems of ODEs.
-There is a fairly extensive collection of nonlinear ODEs already implemented, either in c or Python, or both in most cases.
+There is a fairly extensive collection of nonlinear ODEs already implemented, in the file tsm.py.
 The list includes systems due to Lorenz, Rossler, Thomas, Bouali, Rabinovitch-Fabrikant, Sprott, and others.

 As part of the work to verify my implementation of these recurrence rules, I have added a demonstration of using Taylor series to implement Newton's method along the lines of the Matlab implementation described here http://www.neidinger.net/SIAMRev74362.pdf.